chatox/networks-science-course/practicum/ps03_ipython_data_management.md

 Add text annotations (secondary button > add > text annotation) to the first, second, and third largest connected component, with your observations (e.g., "The second largest component is dominated by diseases of type x").
 Place the annotations next to the components they refer to (secondary button > edit > move annotation).

+[**REPORT**] Include the disease-disease graph with a color legend.

 # DELIVER (individually)

 Deliver a zip file including your report and code.

-The report should be ideally 1 or 2 pages (but feel free to include up to 4 pages if needed) in PDF containing an image of the disease-disease network you created, styled, and annotated.
-If you used colors, indicate what is the meaning of each color (a legend).
-Optionally, include your diseasome graph.
+The report should be in PDF and can have up to 4 pages (but two pages are enough), containing each of the elements marked [**REPORT**] above.
+For each of those elements:

+* Include the section number where each element is requested.
+* Include a descriptive title, remembering to indicate from which network each element comes.
+* For images and plots, include a brief commentary.

-The code should be your `.ipynb` file.
+The code should be your `.ipynb` file:

+* Remove all unnecessary elements
+* Add comments when needed
+* Use a single file with multiple cells.

 ## Extra points available

 For extra points, group different variants of a disease, which are indicated by the presence of a comma (e.g., "Epilepsy, progressive myoclonic 2B" would be just "Epilepsy").
 Note that there should be a single node per disease (i.e., just one "Epilepsy") and this node should contain the union of all genes of the different variants of this disease.
 Hence, two diseases will be connected if any of their variants have a gene in common.

-**Note 0:** if you go for the extra points, add "Diseases are grouped" as a text annotation at the top of your deliverable.
+**Note 0:** if you go for the extra points, add "Diseases are grouped" clearly at the top of your deliverable.

 **Note 1:** a list `c` that is the union of two lists `a,b` can be computed in Python with `c = list(set(a) | set(b))`.